Napster Case: Hard Queries on Copyrights

 The debate has been archived.
 I haven't listened yet, and I don't know if I will find the time, but it is likely to be extremely interesting.

 Digital Signiture Law To Go Into Effect This Weekend Misc.9/30/2000; 7:39:46 PM 'The law is designed to make consumers and businesses feel more secure about sealing big-ticket deals, such as buying a house, online by making an electronic signature just as binding as one in ink.
-While that legal guarantee is expected to accelerate the growth of e-commerce, the law may be more of a boon for companies developing e-signature technology than for consumers or businesses, analysts said.
+While that legal guarantee is expected to accelerate the growth of e-commerce, the law may be more of a boon for companies developing e-signature technology than for consumers or businesses, analysts said.'All I can say is that I have no intention of obtaining or using a digital signiture until my primary concern is addressed:'Concerns of fraud remain high.
+The bill doesn't set standards for e-signatures or provide a defense against fraud, whereas the Fair Credit Billing Act of 1975 gives consumers protection against fraud over $50.
+It also intentionally leaves open the type of technology that can be used for the online transactions.
+Signatures may be a cinch to forge--some say stealing a password or faking an electronic autograph is far easier than duplicating a handwritten signature.'If a case of fraud comes up, the easiest defense will be "I have no digital signiture, therefore I could not possibly have conducted that transaction."

 Libraries Threaten Publishing Industry Humor/Amusing9/28/2000; 10:07:08 PM Thanks to View from an Iowa Homestead for the pointer.
 'A book locating/lending phenomenon known as the "Dewey decimal system" - enabling users to get access to copyrighted text material for free - has sent shockwaves through a panicked publishing industry.'Why would anyone pay for a book once it's accessible for free?!'

 Second Sight Free Speech9/28/2000; 7:48:18 PM 'Those of us worried about censorship focused on government as the main threat to progress.
 We thwarted their early efforts at limiting the spread of "objectionable" content, and declared the internet beyond the province of any government agency.
 The problem with suppressing the role of government is that it gives business free reign.
-It's like using antibiotics to combat bacteria; when the bacteria are killed, fungus grows unabated.
+It's like using antibiotics to combat bacteria; when the bacteria are killed, fungus grows unabated.'As a result, the internet became a privatised zone, and altogether more insidious forms of censorship emerged.'A polemic against our (more-or-less willing) acceptance of corporate choice of what we hear and see.